15 Cartoon Characters With Big Ears (Most Iconic Big-Eared Characters)

 Babs Bunny (Tiny Toon Adventures)

-Babs Bunny - Looney Tunes - big ears cartoon character
+Babs Bunny big ears cartoon character

 Babs is one of those characters where the ears become props.
 They bounce with the energy of the jokes, and the animation style uses them like punctuation.